rileyajones/kaggle-gamearena-gamestream-ui/README.md

 `textSpeed` specifies the delay (in ms) between chunks being drawn in the events panel.

+`turnDelay` sets the amount of time to wait between steps.

 `turnTimeOverride` sets all turns of the game to be the specified value (in ms).

 `chunkBy` if set equal to the literal `word` the thoughts will be split by space rather than by character greatly increasing the speed.

 `subtitle` sets the subtitle shown at the top of the page.

+`nextEpisodeIds` can be set equal to a comma seperated list of episode ids.
+If set these will be treated as a queue and played from left to right with a small delay in between.